zhenquanma/spring5-recipe-app/README.md

 In its default configuration, Recipe uses an in-memory database (H2) which gets populated at startup with data.

 #### MySQL Version:
-Before your first time to run the application, you will need to run with different profile: spring.profiles.active=dev
+Before your first time to run the application, you will need to run with different profile: ```spring.profiles.active=dev```

-####MongoDB Version: